Inseparable local uniformization: Introduction

-(ii) {\it Local uniformization: $K=K_1=\dots=K_m$.} The problem was introduced by Zariski, who named it local uniformization and considered as a local part of the classical desingularization problem.
-Zariski established in \cite{Zar1} the case of varieties of characteristic zero (though he could deduce global desingularization only for threefolds).
-In positive characteristic, the only known proof for threefolds is very complicated, see \cite{CP1} and \cite{CP2}, and the case of $\dim(X)>3$ is widely open.
+(ii) {\it Local uniformization: $K=K_1=\dots=K_m$.} The problem was introduced by Zariski, who named it local uniformization and considered it a local part of the classical desingularization problem.
+Zariski established in \cite{Zar1} the case of varieties of characteristic zero, and deduced global desingularization for threefolds (it is unknown if one can reduce global desingularization to local uniformization in higher dimensions).
+In positive characteristic, the only known proof for threefolds is very complicated and has a minor restriction that $[k:k^p]<\infty$ (see \cite{CP1} and \cite{CP2}), and the case of $\dim(X)>3$ is widely open (but see remark (i) on the next page).

 (iii) {\it Alterations: $m=1$ and $f$ is proper.} Such $f$ is called an {\em alteration}.
 This very successful weakening of the classical desingularization problem was introduced by de Jong in \cite{dJ1}.
-The new problem can be solved with reasonable effort for any scheme of finite type over an excellent curve, but it can replace the classical desingularization in many applications.
-In addition, de Jong proved that $K_1/K$ can be chosen to be separable.
-It was recently announced by Gabber that one can also achieve that $[K_1:K]$ is prime to a given prime $l$ invertible on $X$, see a survey on Gabber's work by Illusie, \cite[Cor.
-1,2]{Ill}.
-No further control on $K_1/K$ is known.
+The new problem can be solved with reasonable effort for any scheme of finite type over an excellent surface $S$, but it can replace the classical desingularization in many applications.
+In addition, de Jong proved that if the ground scheme $S$ is the spectrum of a perfect field then $K_1/K$ can be chosen to be separable.
+The only other known result on control on $K_1/K$ was recently announced by Gabber: if $S=\Spec(k)$ for a field $k$ then one can choose $f$ so that $[K_1:K]$ is prime to a given prime $l\neq\cha(k)$; see a survey on Gabber's work by Illusie, \cite[Th.
+1.3]{Ill}.

 (iv) {\it Altered local uniformization of Gabber: no restrictions on $m$ and $K_i$'s.} Gabber proved that weak local uniformization exists for any quasi-excellent scheme (which is a much more general case than usual methods treat).
 This result plays a key role in Gabber's proof of a fundamental finiteness theorem for \'etale cohomology of general quasi-excellent schemes.
-Moreover, in order to control $l$-torsion coefficients Gabber proved a prime-to-$l$ strengthening of the weak local uniformization whose precise formulation can be found in \cite{Ill}, see Theorems 2 and 3.
+Moreover, in order to control $l$-torsion coefficients Gabber proved a prime-to-$l$ strengthening of the weak local uniformization whose precise formulation is given in \cite[Th.
+1.1]{Ill}.